Helping Parents and Young Kids Heal

-How do you know if you should participate in Early Bird?
+How do you know if you should participate in Child-Parent Therapy?

 Our access clinician will determine whether Early Bird is the right therapy approach for your family.
-Yet, Early Bird may help when:
+Yet, Child-Parent Therapy may help when:

 - Children have been through scary or painful events such as loss of a loved person, separation, serious medical procedures, abuse, or violence at home or in the community.